grst/geos/README.md

 ## Contributing
 If that sounds as awesome to you as it does to me, feel free to fork and create pull requests or simply drop me a message.

+## Alternatives
+If you want to setup `geos` on a server, you might as well consider [MapProxy](https://mapproxy.org), which is much more professional but a bit more challenging to configure.